All-Hands-AI/OpenHands/evaluation/ml_bench/README.md

-Certainly!
-Here's an updated README with a brief introduction to the ML-Bench task based on the provided paper:

 # ML-Bench Evaluation with OpenDevin

 This project implements the evaluation of agents on the ML-Bench dataset using OpenDevin.
 ML-Bench is a comprehensive benchmark designed to assess the effectiveness of Large Language Models (LLMs) in leveraging existing functions in open-source libraries for machine learning tasks.
 The benchmark consists of 10,040 samples spanning 130 tasks over 14 notable machine learning GitHub repositories.